 • Make a deliberate ritual for arriving with somebody and synchronizing selves, for meeting another’s specific self from one specific self.

-• Some environments draw out certain of your selves more and can be safe spaces for them.
+• Some environments draw out some of your selves more and can be safe spaces for them.

 • One person deeply embodying a state can help your self find resonance in it and feel more comfortable coming out.